Stratified sampling and bootstrapping for approximate Bayesian computation: Introduction

-Goal of our work is to construct a procedure that alleviates the bias produced by data-resampling.
+The goal of our work is to construct a procedure that alleviates the bias produced by data-resampling.
 We achieve our goal using stratified Monte Carlo.
-Interestingly, we also show that, thanks to stratified Monte Carlo embedded in a bootstrapping approach, we can produce reliable ABC inference while keeping the so-called ABC threshold (i.e. the parameter controlling the accuracy of the approximate inference) to a relatively large value.
-In fact, we impose a scheme that accepts proposals only when all the introduced strata contain at least one simulated summary statistic, which means that the integral defining the associated ABC likelihood is better approximated.
-We show how to use a larger threshold to obtain a better mixing chain with a relatively high acceptance rate, and hence reduce the number of iterations in an ABC-MCMC algorithm, without compromising on the quality of the inference.
-While our results are exemplified using ABC-MCMC algorithms, other samplers can be considered, such as ABC sequential Monte Carlo algorithms (e.g. \citealp{del2012adaptive}).
+Interestingly, we also show that, thanks to stratified Monte Carlo embedded in a bootstrapping approach, we can produce reliable ABC inference while keeping the so-called ABC threshold/tolerance to a relatively large value.
+We show how to use a larger threshold to obtain a better mixing chain with a relatively high acceptance rate, and hence reduce the number of iterations, without compromising on the quality of the inference.
+We apply our strategies to ABC-MCMC, rejection-ABC and importance sampling ABC.
+In an example where stratified Monte Carlo is applied to both a rejection ABC algorithm and to importance sampling ABC (see section \ref{sec:supernova}), we show that we require two to four times fewer model simulations (depending on the method and the setup) when using stratified Monte Carlo.
+We also obtain an 11 to 13-folds acceleration on an expensive Lotka-Volterra model when applying stratified Monte Carlo to ABC-MCMC.
+Note that in \cite{andrieu2016establishing} there is a theoretical discussion on the general benefits of using stratification into ABC.
+They briefly suggest possibilities to accelerate ABC sampling using some kind of ``early rejection'' scheme, however this only applies to very simple examples, and specifically to cases where summary statistics are not used, which is not a typical scenario.
+We instead give a practical and more general construction of ABC algorithms that exploit stratification, with emphasis on the use of resampling methods.

 The paper is organized as follows.
 In section \ref{sec:intro-abc} we introduce basic notions of ABC.
 In section \ref{sec:sampling-resampling-stratification} we discuss stratified Monte Carlo.
 In section \ref{sec:abc} we show how to approximate an ABC likelihood using stratified Monte Carlo.
 In section \ref{sec:abc-mcmc} we construct an ABC-MCMC sampler using bootstrapping (resampling) and stratified Monte Carlo.
-Section \ref{sec:case-studies} illustrates our methodology using four case studies of increasing complexity.
-In particular, section \ref{sec:lv} shows comparisons with sequential Monte Carlo ABC.
-Supporting code can be found at \url{https://github.com/umbertopicchini/stratABC-MCMC}.
+Section \ref{sec:case-studies} considers four case studies.
+A Supporting Material section illustrate details about our case studies, consider a further case study (g-and-k model) and details an importance sampling ABC algorithm using stratified Monte Carlo as well as the rationale to identify strata for the case studies.
+Code can be found at \url{https://github.com/umbertopicchini/stratABC}.